rohit99336/Deployment/cpanel.md

 2. then click on manage button.
 ![alt text](images/step23.png "step 15")

-3. configure your project path and click on update button.
+3. configure your project path add /public and click on update button.
 ![alt text](images/step24.png "step 15")

 4. now you can see your project in your domain link.